 A simple solution is to close out a certain area as a play space if you cannot remove all floor items in the whole home.
 It can be an area of a few feet or several feet, enclosed, with toys and safe floor space.
 At least try to enclose the safest space you can get.

 Which Foods Make the Guinea Pig Nauseous or Uncomfortable?

 To avoid poisoning or indigestion in the guinea pig, avoid these foods and items:

 - Beans and bean plants

 - Fruit cores, seeds or pits

-With a proper and healthy diet, hay and pellets, good hydration, most health issues can be avoided in guinea pigs.
-And the most important thing – always have a clean cage with clean bedding and no stress for the adorable little cavy!
+With a proper and healthy diet, hay and pellets, and good hydration, most health issues can be avoided in guinea pigs.
+The most important thing is always to have a clean cage with clean bedding and no stress for the adorable little cavy.